-An organization or an individual may file a complaint regarding an alleged violation of Federal Program Statutes or regulations by the Delaware Department of Education or the Local Education Agency.
-For purposes of this regulation, a Local Education Agency shall also include charter schools.
-A written and signed complaint shall be filed with the Delaware Department of Education.

-2.1 The complaint shall include a statement specifying the alleged violation by the State Education Agency or a Local Education Agency.
-Such statement shall include facts and documentation of the alleged violation.

-2.2 The Delaware Department of Education shall investigate the complaint and issue a written report including findings of fact and a decision to the parties included in the complaint within sixty (60) working days of the receipt of the complaint.
+- 2.1 An organization or an individual may file a complaint regarding an alleged violation of federal program statutes or regulations by the Delaware Department of Education or the local education agency.
+For purposes of this regulation, a local education agency shall also include charter schools.
+A written and signed complaint shall be filed with the Delaware Department of Education. - 2.2 The complaint shall include a statement specifying the alleged violation by the state education agency or a local education agency and shall include facts and documentation of the alleged violation. - 2.3 The Delaware Department of Education shall investigate the complaint and issue a written report including findings of fact and a decision to the parties included in the complaint within sixty (60) working days of the receipt of the complaint.
 An extension of the time limit may be made by the Delaware Department of Education only if exceptional circumstances exist with respect to a particular complaint.

-2.3 The Delaware Department of Education may conduct an independent onsite investigation of the complaint, if it is determined that an on site investigation is necessary.

-2.4 The complaint shall allege a violation that occurred not more than one (1) year prior to the date that the complaint is received.
+- 2.4 The Delaware Department of Education may conduct an independent onsite investigation of the complaint, if it is determined that an onsite investigation is necessary. - 2.5 The complaint shall allege a violation that occurred not more than one (1) year prior to the date that the complaint is received.

 2 DE Reg.
-217 (8/1/98) 7 De Reg.
-161 (8/1/03) 12 DE Reg.
-208 (08/01/08)
+217 (08/01/98) 7 DE Reg.
+161 (08/01/03) 12 DE Reg.
+208 (08/01/08) 23 DE Reg.
+557 (01/01/20)